 Best Overall: Speedo Mirrored Vanquisher 2.0

 The Speedo Mirrored Vanquisher 2.0 ($22) consistently tops charts for the best swim goggles.
-And with nearly 9,000 positive ratings on Amazon, they’re arguably the most popular goggles on the market.
+They’re arguably the most popular goggles on the market.
 That’s because they’re the most universal in terms of fit and style — and at $22, they’re reasonably priced for the level of performance they offer.

 You can get these goggles with non-mirrored lenses for a slightly cheaper price point ($19).
 But even if your indoor swimming pool has windows that beam in daylight, mirrored lenses are going to be helpful.

 Highly adjustable with two bands and a simple adjustment system, these goggles can easily stay in place on any head shape.
 The goggles themselves are designed to be low-profile and fit snugly around your eye sockets with soft plastic grips.
 And while the nose piece isn’t adjustable (very few higher-quality goggles offer that kind of adjustment), it fits most facial structures.

 Bonus: If you prefer your goggles to match your swimsuit, these are one of the few pairs of higher-end goggles available in a wide variety of colors from basic black to rainbow.